-The MTW Local Blended Subsidy (LBS) program will allow HACP to blend its MTW block grant and public housing operating funds to subsidize units reserved for low income households.
+The MTW Local Blended Subsidy (LBS) program will allow the HACP to blend its MTW block grant and public housing operating funds to subsidize units reserved for low-income households.
 This is utilized to create an operating expense level, which is adequate to provide essential operating services while also supporting debt service required to finance a new mixed-finance replacement housing development.
-In essence, HACP intends to utilize the LBS program to provide affordable housing options to residents while maximizing the leverage of third-party sources as a way to pay for development and long-term operating costs.
+In essence, the HACP intends to utilize the LBS program to provide affordable housing options to residents while maximizing the leverage of third-party sources as a way to pay for development and long-term operating costs.
 The LBS program is targeted toward developments where the units require a subsidy level that is not otherwise available through the traditional public housing subsidy program.
-The units that utilize HUD's LBS program will continue to be subject to the rules and regulations under Section 9 of the Housing Act of 1937 and will be subject to a Subsidy Layering Review or other appropriate analysis by HUD.
+The units that utilize HUD's LBS program will continue to be subject to a Subsidy Layering Review or other appropriate analysis by HUD.